Biocomputing-Teaching/Biomolecular-Interactions/practical/P01/README.md

 ### Requirements

-Setting up your computer with a Linux or macOS operating system (see course repository)
+* Setting up your computer with a Linux or macOS operating system (see course repository)

-Install Conda and Jupyter Lab (see course repository)
+* Install Conda and Jupyter Lab (see course repository)

-Complete the "Learn the Basics" entries in the Python Tutorial
+* Complete the "Learn the Basics" entries in the Python Tutorial

-Install the scrapy library.
+* Install the scrapy library.
 Open up a terminal and write:

 ```
 conda install -c anaconda scrapy
 ```

-Install the Google Chrome navigator if you have not already installed it:
+* Install the Google Chrome navigator if you have not already installed it:

 [Get Chrome](https://www.google.com/chrome/)

 If you have doubts please read the following for Ubuntu:
 [How to install Chrome on Ubuntu](https://linuxize.com/post/how-to-install-google-chrome-web-browser-on-ubuntu-20-04/)

-We need Chrome since we will make use of the selector gadget.
-Please add it to your extensions:
+* We need Chrome since we will make use of the selector gadget.
+Please add it to your Chrome extensions:

 [Selector gadget for Chrome](https://chrome.google.com/webstore/detail/selectorgadget/mhjhnkcfbdhnjickkkdbjoemdmbfginb)